divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     RUN pip install django==3.1

-However this would quickly become quite unpleasant to deal with as the list of Python dependencies grows.
+However this would quickly become quite unpleasant to deal with as the list of Python dependencies grows, so don't do that.
 A better way is to create a new file ``requirements.txt`` in the project, and list any dependencies in it:

 ..  code-block:: text